-Figure 5. (a) Early image of the calibration pit (1923), with the roof open and (b) later image (1964) image showing the use of the pit. (c) View from the main building of the Brewer hut (November 2023).
+Figure 5. (a) Early image of the calibration pit (1923), with the roof open, and (b) later image (1964) showing the use of the pit. (c) View from the main building of the Brewer hut (November 2023).
 The pit has since been filled in, but its original location is marked with the red circle.
-(The observer in the pit in (b) is Alan Maule).
-Image in (a) and (b) from Eskdalemuir Observatory archive, and (c) from John Riddick.
+(The observer in the pit in panel b is Alan Maule).
+Images in panels (a) and (b) are from the Eskdalemuir Observatory archive, and panel (c) is from John Riddick.